 Methodology

 Ensemble-based data assimilation approaches, including the Ensemble Kalman Filter (EnKF), Ensemble Smoother (ES), and Ensemble Smoother with Multiple Data Assimilation (ES-MDA), are the most commonly used techniques for assimilating historical data and updating uncertain subsurface models in various applications, such as oil and gas production, and CO2 storage.
-ES-MDA, introduced by Emerick and Reynolds (2013) for history matching in oil and gas production, demonstrated superior performance compared to EnKF for data assimilation.
+ES-MDA, introduced by Emerick and Reynolds, 2013, for history matching in oil and gas production, demonstrated superior performance compared to EnKF for data assimilation.
 Since then, the ES-MDA algorithm has gained widespread usage for solving history matching or data assimilation problems in diverse communities, especially the oil and gas reservoir modeling community.
 For instance, several studies (Le et al., 2015; Silva et al., 2017; Soares et al., 2018; Evensen, 2018; Kim et al., 2020; Zhang et al., 2020; Guo et al., 2023) have successfully employed ES-MDA for history matching or data assimilation problems.

 Although ES-MDA has been demonstrated to be a robust approach for data assimilation or history matching in subsurface applications, the main drawback of the original version of ES-MDA is that the inflation factors for each assimilation step and the total number of steps for data assimilation must be pre-determined before the start of data assimilation.
 Researchers proposed different methods to resolve these ES-MDA application issues including adaptive ES-MDA by Le et al. (2016) and ES-MDA with geometric inflation factors (ES-MDA-GEO) by Rafiee and Reynolds (2017).
 ES-MDA-GEO is recognized as the most effective and practical way to address the issues in the original ES-MDA algorithm.
 Rafiee and Reynolds (2017) presented a practical approach to determine the precise minimum inflation factor for each data assimilation step.
+These inflation factors can be obtained through the truncated singular value decomposition (TSVD) of the data sensitivity matrix.
 By enabling users to set a limit on the total number of data assimilation steps based on available computational resources, this technique offers adequate attenuation of variations in reservoir model realizations during each iteration.
 This effectively manages overshooting and undershooting, which can otherwise result in crude or imprecise evaluations of uncertain reservoir properties, such as permeability.

 In this study, the most advanced and practical version of ES-MDA algorithms – ES-MDA-GEO – is leveraged to perform the spatial data assimilation.
 The difference from the work of Chen et al. (2020) is that the inferred CO2 saturation maps from 4D seismic surveys at different time intervals are used as history or observational data in this study, while in the previous work the point measurements from monitoring/injection wells were utilized as history data for data assimilation.
 The details about the implementation of this algorithm for data assimilation in GCS can be found in the work of (Chen et al., 2020).